olepbr/it1901/mememedb/restapi/README.md

 Creates a new user in the database.

-If the username already exists, an error is returned.
+If the nickname already exists, an error is returned.

 Expects a body with the following structure: